Yogendra-Wadkar/RetailInsights-Unraveling-Customer-Dynamics-with-K-means-Clustering/README.md

 📁 **Data:** Contains the dataset used for analysis.

-📁 **Jupyter Notebooks:** This directory houses Jupyter notebooks detailing each phase of the project.
+📁 **Mall Customers Project Jupyter Notebooks:** This directory houses Jupyter notebooks detailing each phase of the project.

 📁 **Project Description:** Brief overview of the project's purpose and goals.